 How do you do that?
 You need mini pre and post-intervention assessments that isolate and highlight specific skills.
 These quick checks take little time, do them a few times a week.

 It’s the only way to know that your interventions are working.
-It’s the only way to know if your student is ready to move on to the next step.
+Additionally, with continuous progress monitoring, the data will show you when its time to move on to the next step or modify instruction.
 It’s the only way to gather the data you need to communicate with parents and administration.
 (More on that in Part 3!)

 Guess what?
 To find appropriate checks for my students I had to make them myself.
 They are all included in my comprehensive Math Intervention Packs.

-My assessments do more than highlight specific skills.
-They also indicate whether you are testing procedural understanding or conceptual understanding.
+Our assessments do more than highlight specific skills; they also indicate whether you are testing procedural understanding or conceptual understanding.
 Click here to learn more.
 Knowing the difference is crucial to providing the targeted assistance your students need.

-We’ve taken an in-depth look at RTI materials, but there’s still one piece missing from the picture: data tracking.
+We’ve taken an in-depth look at RTI materials, but there’s still one piece missing from the picture: detailed data tracking.
 Stay tuned for Part 3 of this series.
-We’ll cover the hows and whys of data tracking.
-You’ll learn proven tips and best practices.
+We’ll cover the hows and whys of data tracking by learning proven tips and best practices.
 You’ll see how to use your data to get top results for your students and collaborate with your administration and parents.

 You’ll be prepared for whatever the school year brings.